-Linear Hall-effect sensors generally operate on DC voltage (6) or current input, see Fig. 4a, resulting in variance of the output voltage of the hall elements, where the differences are phase-shifted voltages vHS(t) and vHC(t) (see Fig. 3).
+Linear Hall-effect sensors generally operate on DC voltage (6) or current input, see Fig. 4a, resulting in a variation of the output voltage of the hall elements, where the differences are phase-shifted voltages vHS(t) and vHC(t) (see Fig. 3).
 For the case of constant rotor speed, corresponding vHS(t) and vHC(t) are (7)-(8), see Fig. 4b and Fig. 4c.
 While these signals are modulated by the angle position of the rotor, they differ from the signals provided by conventional resolvers, where the output signals follow amplitude modulation of the rotary position with the excitation signal as the carrier signal (see Fig. 2).
 In complement, the Hall-effect sensors can operate on an AC voltage (or current) source.
 Since the quiescent voltage of the linear hall-effect sensor is proportional to the voltage supply, the variation of the supply voltage input induces the reference output voltage to oscillate as the carrier signal of the amplitude modulation.
 For the case of fixed rotor speed, the deviation in the output signals of the Hall-effect sensors will be (11)-(12), see Fig. 4d and Fig. 4f, which are equal to the signals provided by conventional resolvers.
 Note that for every pair of poles (p) in the rotor, four Hall-effect sensors can be installed in the rotor, providing duplicated signals for applications where redundancy is required.

 It must be remarked that (11)-(12) results from a sinusoidal flux distribution in the rotor surface.
 Rotor design to achieve this target is described following.